Blue Heelers: episode guide

 Episode 3.40 (126)

 PJ's career hangs in the balance when the Coroners Inquest into Raelene Darcy's death begins.
 PJ suffers a crisis of confidence and only Maggie stands between him and professional ruin.
+A death-bed confession raises question about a conviction in another of PJ's cases from early in his career.

 Guest Starring: Lisa Hickey as Sophie Comillo, Peta Doddson as Monica Draper, Tim Bell as Derek Farrow, Jan Frazer as Jane Grey, Helen Hopkins as Abby Howson, Geoff Wallis as Rod Howson, Hohn Penman as Micky Howson, Axl Taylor as Len the Barman, Jonathon Brooks as Luke Darcy, Blaise Stowers as Kayla Darcy, Addie Black as Lucy Kenny, Nicolas Kadmos as Dr. Longman